 The studies featured people who suffer from some medical condition (in this case, Asthma).
 Around 70% of those who received Boswellia pills instead of the placebo reported feeling better and experiencing fewer Asthma symptoms.

 However, people have been wondering what effects (if any) Boswellia has on blood pressure and whether it’s wise to take it in combination with other blood pressure management medication.
+Some research suggests Boswellia may help maintain healthy blood pressure by supporting blood vessels and overall cardiovascular function.

 In this article, we’ll talk about Boswellia’s effects on blood pressure and other use cases where it may be a viable and effective alternative to traditional medication.